freekvlier/download-windows_vm-kvm-qemu/README.md

 ## Overview

-This script automates the process of downloading a Windows VMware image, converting it to a QEMU/KVM compatible format, and moving the resulting image to a specified directory.
+This script, `download_windows_vm.sh`, automates the process of downloading a Windows VMware image, converting it to a QEMU/KVM compatible format, and moving the resulting image to a specified directory.
 It's designed for Ubuntu systems and utilizes `qemu-img` for conversion.

 ## Prerequisites